Ideadly-Skies/LangGraph_Tutorial/README.md

 # LangGraph_Tutorial
 A repo to begin implementing LangGraph as a way to introduce a smart assistant that not only remember the previous conversation but also gets what you're saying.
+For this project we are going to implement an AI Agent that can assist with HR related queries using a database of employee information.
+Our agent is able to start new conversation and continue existing ones, lookup employee information using MongoDB Atlas Vector Search and Persist conversation state in MongoDB using LangGraph checkpoints.`